 Please note that PLL\BYPASS mode is provided primarily for testing purposes.
 When PLL\BYPASS mode is enabled, features such as lock detect and skew generation are unavailable.

-Reference and External Feedback Inputs
+Reference Inputs

-The ispClock5600 provide sets of configurable, internally-terminated inputs for both clock reference and feedback signals.
-In normal operation, the one of the clock reference input pairs (REFA+/- or REFB+/-) is used as a clock input.
+The ispClock5500 provides sets of configurable, internally-terminated inputs for clock reference signals.
+In normal operation, the clock reference input (REFB) is connected to the system clock from which the output signals are to be derived.